 development; modernize their equipment and or expand their

 facilities for productivity growth or to introduce new

 promote job creation retention.

 It is offered as a public-private partnership that provides businesses with affordable capital based on bank loans at reduced interest rates.
 These bank loans are subsidized by corresponding "linked" state deposits.

-The program provides a two to three percentage point savings on the prevailing interest rate for "Linked Loans," to make borrowing less expensive with a maximum loan amount of $2 million for four years.
+The program provides up to a two to three percentage point savings on the prevailing interest rate for "Linked Loans," to make borrowing less expensive with a maximum loan amount of $2 million for four years.